Does changing bank accounts affect your credit score?

 Checking/savings

-If you're checking or savings account comes with certain terms, conditions and fees that you ignore or fail to meet, this activity could hurt you.
-For example, some checking accounts may require you to maintain a minimum balance.
-If you overspend and your checking account dips below this number, it could hurt your credit.
+Your checking or savings account comes with certain terms, conditions and fees that you ignore or fail to meet, this activity could hurt you.
+For example, if you close a checking account while it has a negative balance, it could hurt your credit.

 Credit card

-Credit cards, on the other hand, have a much bigger impact on your score.
+Credit cards can have a big impact on your score.
 Your credit card account is different from a savings or checking account because it reflects the money that you owe back to the bank.

 There's no credit involved in a checking or savings account; these are accounts where the total balances are based on contributions.
 A credit card, however, is essentially a loan—it's a revolving line of credit.
 This comes with different risks around financial behavior that can, in turn, affect credit scores.

 If you miss payments or max out on credit utilization, for example, you could hurt your credit score.
-That’s why monitoring your credit with tools like Chase Credit Journey® is helpful—you can track your credit score, receive score refreshes and strategically set goals to achieve a higher credit score.
+That’s why monitoring your credit with tools like Chase Credit Journey® is helpful—you can track your credit score, receive score refreshes and strategically set goals and meet them to help you achieve a higher credit score.

 How often can you switch banks?

-If you find yourself switching banks on a regular basis, think a bit about what it is you’re looking to accomplish financially.
+If you find yourself switching banks on a regular basis, you may want to think a bit about what it is you’re looking to accomplish financially.
 You may not necessarily need to switch banks, but instead keep accounts open at multiple banks.

 According to the Consumer Financial Protection Bureau, there are “no restrictions on the number of checking and savings accounts you can open or the number of banks or credit unions with which you can have accounts.”